Domitila de Carvalho: Role in the National Assembly

 In 1934 she was one of three women, together with Maria Guardiola and Maria Cândida Parreira, invited by the National Union, the sole legal party of the time, to be on the list of candidates for the newly created National Assembly.
 None of the three had children but they all had a higher academic degree and devoted themselves to their careers, in contradiction to what the regime expected from women.
 Conservative in her approach, she adhered from the beginning to the political and ideological principles of the Estado Novo.
 At the National Assembly, she spoke about infant mortality, which led to the introduction of compulsory courses in general hygiene and childcare in secondary schools.
 Emphasising the importance of education to the empowerment of women, she also participated in discussions on educational reform.
 She was against secular education and spoke in favour of the compulsory display of the crucifix in primary schools.
 As a monarchist, she was the interlocutor between the Portuguese leader António de Oliveira Salazar and the former Queen, D. Amélia of Orléans, with whom she continued to maintain correspondence.

-Domitila de Carvalho died in Lisbon on 11 November 1966.
+Domitilla de Carvalho died in Lisbon on 11 November 1966.
 Her correspondence and other documents are held at the Portuguese national archives.